Noosa Main beach

-While Noosa is held dear in the eyes of tourists; the same feeling is held in the hearts of surfers that flock here every year due to its surf culture.
+While Noosa is held dear in the eyes of tourists, the same feeling is held in the hearts of surfers who flock here every year due to its surf culture.
 Surfing used to be bound to Noosa Main Beach, but once surfers began exploring the area, they found endless waves; they formed a community which has subsequently led to Noosa being named as part of the World’s Surfing Reserve in March of 2017.

 Point Breaks